Shyamnpatel/React-based-Quiz-App/README.md

 cd
 3. Install dependencies:
 npm install
+📌 Note: The node_modules folder is not included in the repository.
+Running npm install will download all required dependencies.
-4. Start the development server: npm run dev
+5. Start the development server: npm run dev
 6. Open your browser and visit: http://localhost:5173